brittonlaroche/realm/inventoryDemo/README.md

 __NOTE: YOU DO NOT NEED TO DO ANY OF THE REST OF THE STEPS IN SECTION 2 IF YOU IMPORT THE APP.
 GO TO SECTION 2.6 AND CREATE USER ACCOUNTS__

 #### 2.1.
 Creating the inventorySync project Manually.
-If you wish to create the SYNC application from scratch follow th enext few step in section 2.
-To start the sync process we need to create and Atlas realm application to sync data from the mobile device to the Atlas database.
+If you wish to create the SYNC application from scratch follow the next few steps in section 2.
+To start the sync process we need to create an Atlas realm application to sync data from the mobile device to the Atlas database.
 We start by clicking the "__Realm__" tab in the upper middle tab of the Atlas console.
 Then we select the green __"Create a New App"__ button in the upper right.

 ![createapp](./img/2.1.createRealmSync.png)